Juemin/CUnitTestMake/README.md

                 and timestamp files are written to SUB_TEST directory.
     .clean:     Remove all built object, library, executable, and testing output and timestamp files.
-    distclean:  Remove build and test directories.
+    distclean:
-    distclean-all: distclean this directory and its all sub-directories.
+    .distclean-all: distclean this directory and its all sub-directories.